Privacy Preserving In-Context-Learning Framework for Large Language Models: Approach

 \begin{theorem}[Privacy of Algorithm \ref{alg:main}] For all $\subsetsize > 0$, $\tau > 0$, $\epsilon>0$ and $\delta \in (0,1]$, Algorithm \ref{alg:main} satisfies $(\epsilon, \delta)$-differential privacy, where

 \end{theorem} In this privacy bound, $c$ denotes the clipping threshold, $T$ is the number of composition steps, $s$ is the size of the sensitive subset, and $\tau$ is the temperature parameter used in softmax sampling.
-We provide the proof of Theorem~\ref{thm:main} in the Appendix, which utilizes the utility guarantee of the exponential mechanism \cite{mcsherry2007mechanism} and advanced composition for the exponential mechanism \cite{dwork2014algorithmic}.